In this episode, I’ll discuss an article comparing different methods of administering adenosine.

 The authors concluded:

-While this study was designed as a non-inferiority trial, the benefit of single syringe administration of adenosine is impressive.
+While this study was designed as a non-inferiority trial, the effects of single syringe administration of adenosine seemed impressive.
 It is logical that the single syringe method, being less complex and not subject to delay between medication and flush administration, would prove to be a more effective method of administration.

 Members of the Hospital Pharmacy Academy have access to in-depth and practical training from a pharmacist’s point of view on SVT treatment and managing tachycardias in the emergency department.
-The Hospital Pharmacy Academy is my online membership site that will teach you practical critical care and hospital pharmacy skills you can apply at the bedside, keep you up to date with the medical literature, give you resources to enhance your rotation experience for students/residents, and give you access to me and hundreds of other hospital pharmacists to get answers to your clinical questions.
 To get immediate access, go to pharmacyjoe.com/academy.

 If you like this post, check out my book – A Pharmacist’s Guide to Inpatient Medical Emergencies: How to respond to code blue, rapid response calls, and other medical emergencies.